Whole Earth Day or ‘Dachnik’ Day

+Whole Earth Day began with the beloved Dachniks described by Vladimir Megre in his books from the series The Ringing Cedars of Russia.
 The word Dachnik translates to ‘Gardener’.
 In Russia, many citizens have summer houses or plots of land where they grow their own produce, these are called Dacha’s.

 Throughout Vladimir Megre’s books, Anastasia mentions the importance and significance of Russia’s summer people, how their connection with the earth is vital to the health of our planet.
 Our planet thrives from humanity’s positive interaction with it, and one of the ways this has been maintained is through the Summer people.